Vanessa Redgrave in her ’60s roles

 This dilemma is well-known to many photographers who could document the horrors and injustices in this world – but may wish to reaffirm its beauty and wonder instead.
 And feel that they can inspire and sustain true values more this way than by adding further “truth” about the misery felt in the media – and in the arts, as well as in our everyday lives.

 Beyond metaphors, there is of course the added threat nowadays of no apple flowers at all in some regions due to bee-killing pesticides, climate change and lack of biodiversity.
-Of course this awareness may be combined and coupled with the sheer beauty of apple trees in blossom – whether the trees are appreciated for their beauty alone or for the promising harvest to be expected from such flower abundance.
+This awareness may certainly be combined and coupled with the sheer beauty of apple trees in blossom – whether the trees are appreciated for their beauty alone or for the promising harvest to be expected from such flower abundance.

 I am an idealist.
 I often feel I would like to be an artist in an ivory tower.
 Yet it is imperative that I speak to people, so I must desert that ivory tower.
 To do this, I am a journalist—a photojournalist.
 But I am always torn between the attitude of the journalist, who is a recorder of facts, and the artist, who is often necessarily at odds with the facts.
 My principle concern is for honesty, above all honesty with myself…